tsgautier/node-majic/README.md

 ## Automatic mock inclusion

-After scanning your components, Majic will autoscan the directory "/test/mock" for mocks.
+After scanning your components, Majic will autoscan the directory "./test/mock" for mocks to allow mocks the ability to override components.

-*Note: this strategy will likely need some improvement to make it more targeted at the specific needs of each test*

 ## Recommended setup